niplav/site/range_and_forecasting_accuracy.md

 		awpbqlr::(+/{(#x)*lreg(x)}'wpbqbrier)%(+/#'wpbqbrier)
 	[1.3731897568232792 -98.5907264853066552]

-The PredictionBook data – how do I put this – simply can't be true.
+The PredictionBook data — how do I put this — simply makes no sense.
 I am pretty confident that this code *is* correct, but I think that the questions with very few prdictions are producing incorrect results, especially when the predictions are very close to each other.
 So let's